kragen/derctuo/transaction-per-call.md

 `psmouse.o` keeps changing unless we’re creating new rollback points;
 it’s adequate to keep a snapshot of its previous state.

+We could imagine a filesystem or similar tree structure in which the degree of detail we retain about a transaction’s writes varies
+dynamically: perhaps after we’ve accumulated a bunch of before-images of sibling “files” that are all being modified at once in a single transaction, we throw up our hands and save a before-image of the whole parent “directory”, thus avoiding any further requirement to interpose write barriers on anything within it.

 Similarly, if we have a large numerical array we’re running a mutation loop over, it’s adequate for many purposes to snapshot the whole array before the first mutation, rather than tracking individual mutations